ethereum-optimism/optimism-project-ideas/README.md

 - **WORM ATST:**  Upgrade the ATST contract to write once, read many.
 Do not allow attestors to modify a previously written attestation.

+- **Right to be forgotten ATST:** Upgrade the ATST contract to allow an address to delete a transaction where it is the `about` address, regardless of the attestor.

 ### Identity Quick Hits

 - **Events Ticketing:** Create an application that lets creators create an event ticketing flow using attestations.